Отримувач: ГО «Центр «Нова Європа»

 Рахунок № UA463007110000026002052677688 у Печерській філії АТ КБ Приватбанк

-An article by Alyona Getmanchuk, Director of the NEC, on assessment of Ukraine-US relations for the quarterly magazine ТRUMAN Index.
-The full version of TRUMAN Index No. 4 (8) will be available soon on the TRUMAN Agency website
+Report by Alyona Getmanchuk, Director of the NEC, on assessment of Ukraine-US relations for the quarterly magazine ТRUMAN Index.
+The full version of TRUMAN Index No. 4 (8) is available on the TRUMAN Agency website

 Positive points: +33